Bobblen147/avp-forever/Readme.txt

 -Starry sky is drawn in front of the scenery if the scenery is sufficiently distant (see Stranded) -Stranded cliff textures have an outline around the transparent section (bad bilinear filtering?)
--Animated lava texture in Fury 161 is broken
--Smart gun tracking is too slow (xenoborg tracking too?)
--Walls seem to be a bit stickier than gold edition (easier to snag them).
+-Animated lava texture in Fury 161 (& Earthbound animated lights) are broken -Getting hit by a xenoborg sometimes breaks the graphics completely -Walls seem to be a bit stickier than gold edition (easier to snag them)?
 May be related to high FPS?
 -In skirmish/multiplayer, the wrong sound is played when destroying armour/lighter weapon pickups* -When killing an NPC marine with a heavy weapon, the weapon drop sound sometimes rapidly repeats* -EAX reverb / echo levels are way to high on non surround sound setups.*
--Wireframe debug mode is broken
+-Wireframe debug mode just does nothing
+-CDSTOP/PLAY in game commands not hooked up